Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5750 1GB should perform a bit faster than the Radeon HD 5670 in general. (explain)
+Memory BandwidthThe Radeon HD 5750 1GB should in theory perform a bit faster than the Radeon HD 5670 overall. (explain)

-Texel RateThe Radeon HD 5750 1GB should be much (approximately 63%) better at AF than the Radeon HD 5670. (explain)
+Texel RateThe Radeon HD 5750 1GB will be quite a bit (approximately 63%) better at texture filtering than the Radeon HD 5670. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 5750 1GB is superior to the Radeon HD 5670, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 5750 1GB is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison